OpenEvalProject/evals/manuscripts/elife-52656/v2/manuscript.md

 ## Abstract

 SynGAP is a postsynaptic density (PSD) protein that binds to PDZ domains of the scaffold protein PSD-95.
 We previously reported that heterozygous deletion of Syngap1 in mice is correlated with increased steady-state levels of other key PSD proteins that bind PSD-95, although the level of PSD-95 remains constant (Walkup et al., 2016).
-For example, the ratio to PSD-95 of Transmembrane AMPA-Receptor-associated Proteins (TARPs), which mediate binding of AMPA-type glutamate receptors to PSD-95, was increased in young Syngap1 mice.
-Here we show that only females and not males show a highly significant correlation between an increase in TARP and a decrease in synGAP in the PSDs of +/- Syngap1 rodents.
-The data reveal a sex difference in the adaptation of the PSD scaffold to synGAP haploinsufficiency. +/-
+For example, the ratio to PSD-95 of Transmembrane AMPA-Receptor-associated Proteins (TARPs), which mediate binding of AMPA-type glutamate receptors to PSD-95, was increased in young Syngap1+/-mice.
+Here we show that only females and not males show a highly significant correlation between an increase in TARP and a decrease in synGAP in the PSDs of Syngap1+/-rodents.
+The data reveal a sex difference in the adaptation of the PSD scaffold to synGAP haploinsufficiency.

 ## Introduction